-If you would then be asked why you decided to buy the Huawei phone instead of the Vsmart one, you would probably try to find a logical explanation for your decision.
-But the reality is different: your purchase was not a logical one, but an impulsive one, as it frequently happens to most people.
+If someone were to then ask you why you decided to buy the Huawei instead of the Vsmart, you would probably try to find a logical explanation for your decision.
+But the reality is different: your purchase was not a logical one, but an impulsive one.
+This is frequently the case.

-The reason for this is the existing link between high brand equity and the quality of the product perceived.
+The reason for this is the existing link between high positive brand equity and the perceived quality of the product.
 This is a common mechanism used by consumers to reduce their sense of risk-taking when buying a product.
 Even though that perception might be wrong!